wilsonmar/wilsonmar.github.io/_posts/2020-10-02-security-certs.md

    5.5 – Data Privacy
 <br /><br />

-<a target="_blank" href="https://www.linkedin.com/in/joshmadakor/">Josh Madakor of Seattle</a> (a Western Governors University graduate) offers visitors to <a target="_blank" href="https://www.youtube.com/@JoshMadakor">his YouTube</a> free <a target="_blank" href="https://mailchi.mp/joshmadakor.tech/comptia-security-plus-practice-questions">1000 question deck</a>, referencing <a target="_blank" href="https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/sy0-601-comptia-security-plus-course/">Professor Messer</a>.
-That's a teaser for his $497 video tutorials using Azure cloud hands-on (built using ChatGPT).
+<a target="_blank" href="https://www.linkedin.com/in/joshmadakor/">Josh Madakor of Seattle</a> (a 2020 Western Governors University graduate) offers visitors to <a target="_blank" href="https://www.youtube.com/@JoshMadakor">his YouTube</a> free <a target="_blank" href="https://mailchi.mp/joshmadakor.tech/comptia-security-plus-practice-questions">1000 question deck</a> presented by the <a target="_blank" href="https://apps.ankiweb.net/">free Anki Q&A app</a>.
+NOTE: There is an <tt>brew install anki-beta</tt>

+It references <a target="_blank" href="https://www.professormesser.com/security-plus/sy0-601/sy0-601-video/sy0-601-comptia-security-plus-course/">Professor Messer</a>.
+Also, it's a teaser for his $497 SOC Analyst video training using Azure cloud hands-on (built using ChatGPT).
 Topics include building a mini-SOC and other aspects of your security portfolio of NIST 800-53 policies, to apply for a job.